Manoj–Babli honour killing case: Court judgement

-Bahadur was satisfied with the decision, "Out of seven accused, five have been given death sentences.
+Khowal was satisfied with the decision, "Out of seven accused, five have been given death sentences.
 This will send a strong message to the public that law is greater than the khap."
 However, he was disappointed that "the leader [Ganga Raj] got away with death penalty because he intentionally disappeared during the killing."
 Narendra said, "We will appeal in High Court for death penalty to the main accused, Ganga Raj.
 We respect the court's decision but he should be punished so that the instigators of the crime get the punishment.
 Also it is important that it is a very clear message so that no khap gives such directions, ever."
 Seema seconded Narendra's concerns, "We would have been happier if the main accused was also given the death sentence.
 The decision of the panchayat was not justified and people should not to be allowed to misuse their power.
 We have fought this battle alone when no one was supporting us."
 She requested more security for her family, "They tried to bribe us to withdraw the case then they threatened that they would kill us if we didn't withdraw the FIR.
 Even after the decision we're afraid of a backlash from the Khap Panchayat."